linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/I- Introduction to Financial Markets and Intermediation/Class 1-Borrower-Lender Conflicts and Debt Contracts/Financial distress, reorganization, and organizational efficiency.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-30/9dac1adc-aed9-44f5-abd7-fd2f00c02bcc/73aedeb3ba82139a843008898fc7f2e0edd92ce23a83b3bfdc710ef5ecbf082c.jpg)
 Fig. 3.
 Illustration of the incentive for more highly leveraged firms to reorganize privately.

 The figure presents capital structures for high and low-leverage firms with identical initial values and liquidation values.
 Each firm defaults when the net present value of its cash flow falls below the face value of its obligations (firm value at default is denoted by the line labeled 'value that triggers default').
 The high-leverage firm defaults at a value that is much higher than that for the low-leverage firm.
 Areas A and B represent the values that would be destroyed if the high- or low-leverage firms, respectively, were liquidated after default.
-Because liquidation and bankruptcy costs can destroy more value in the high-leverage firm (in other words because area $\mathrm{A} >$ area B), the high-leverage firm's claimholders have stronger incentives to reorganize quickly and outside bankruptcy court.
+Because liquidation and bankruptcy costs can destroy more value in the high-leverage firm (in other words because area $\mathrm{A} > \text{area B}$), the high-leverage firm's claimholders have stronger incentives to reorganize quickly and outside bankruptcy court.
 In some situations, however, private reorganization is not a viable option.
 When the firm has a large number of independent and widely scattered claimants, private reorganization is extremely difficult and costly.
 For example, a retailer with thousands of suppliers or a firm with product-liability problems might find private reorganization impossible.
 Even in this situation the incentives to resolve financial distress quickly are stronger for the high-leverage firm.

 Though the high-leverage firm has a higher trigger value, both firms could have the same value at default if an exogenous shock caused a substantial value reduction.
 If such exogenous shocks were the primary cause of distress, the theory that debt preserves value by triggering early default would be suspect.
 Not all financial distress, however, is caused by exogenous shocks.
 If value declines gradually as the firm's industry deteriorates or as management wastes resources by pursuing a poor strategy, the high-leverage firm defaults at a higher value and the waste and poor strategy are more likely to be eliminated.
 These causes of decline in value - exogenous shocks, gradual deterioration, and poor management decisionmaking - provide a beginning descriptive taxonomy of the causes of financial distress.
 The available empirical evidence on both the benefits and costs of distress, and the importance of each of these causes, are discussed below.